 Applications must be submitted online through our submission platform, and must include:

 - A project proposal of no more than 1000 words.
 Projects must be literary in nature, and must be reasonably expected to be completed within the scope of the nine-month mentorship.
 Proposals should include information about the original author and importance of the source text, as well as how the emerging translator would benefit from mentorship.

 - A sample translation of 8-10 pages from the proposed project (double-spaced if it is prose), along with the corresponding source text IN ONE DOCUMENT.

-*Additional information about the Non-language-specific Mentorship, offered in partnership with Amazon Crossing:
+*Additional information about the Non-language-specific, Non-genre-specific Mentorship offered in partnership with Amazon Crossing:

 - This mentorship will be preferentially awarded to a translator working from an underrepresented or underfunded language.